sebinside/HotkeylessAHK/README.md

 This is yet another small tool to enhance the power of AHK.
 Some more links, you might find interesting:

-- **[AHK2PremiereCEP](https://github.com/sebinside/AHK2PremiereCEP)**, another utility tool from me which helps you connect Authotkey with the Adobe Premiere CEP scripting environment.
+- **[AHK2PremiereCEP](https://github.com/sebinside/AHK2PremiereCEP)**, another utility tool from me which helps you connect AutoHotkey with the Adobe Premiere CEP scripting environment.
 A very helpful tool for video production.
 - Taran Van Hemert, a macro specialist: https://www.youtube.com/user/TaranVH
 - And my own twitch channel, where I develop with these techniques, sometimes: https://www.twitch.tv/skate702